 Swanscombe and Greenhithe Town Council is essentially a Parish Council but has adopted Town status which means the Chairman of the Town Council is designated Mayor.
 The Town Council, unlike District, Borough or County Council’s, has few statutory duties (things that have to be done) but many powers (things that can be done).
 Swanscombe and Greenhithe Town Council seeks to exercise its powers for the benefit of the communities of Swanscombe and Greenhithe villages.

 The Town Council provides a variety of recreation, social and other facilities for the benefit of residents and people who work in and visit the Town area, working in partnership with other Councils and agencies to promote and deliver local services.
 The Town Council has 20 Councillors elected by the residents every four years (please click here for details of the most recent election results).
 Full Council meets at least 5 times a year to consider issues affecting the Town and the services provided.
-There are also 3 main Committees (Planning, Major Developments, Transport and Environment Committee, Recreation, Leisure and Amenities Committee and Finance and General Purposes Committee) along with various sub-committees.
+There are also 4 main Committees (Community Safety Committee, Finance and General Purposes Committee, Planning, Major Developments, Transport and Environment Committee and the Recreation, Leisure and Amenities Committee) along with various sub-committees.
 Please click on the bee to see some of the services the Town Council provides.

 All meetings are open to the public (please come along), more information about the Town Council meetings can be viewed here as well as via the calendar on the homepage, on notice boards throughout the Town and also at the Council Offices.